 It’s not the ad account.
 At least, it shouldn’t be.
 Your ad account can, however, show you where your needs are: the valleys.

-It’s up to you to raise those valleys with the Four-Peaks and an Ecommerce Marketing Calendar.
+It’s up to you to raise those valleys during the toughest times of the year with the Four-Peaks and an Ecommerce Marketing Calendar.

 We won’t send spam.
 Unsubscribe from Common Thread Collective at any time.